 procedures for Appointing anD Assessing a VTS

+The IMO Resolution A.857(20) describes the principles and general provisions for the operation of a VTS and participating vessels, in addition to the roles and responsibilities of contracting governments, competent authorities and VTS Authorities.

+In planning and establishing a VTS, the Contracting Government or Governments or the competent authority should ensure that a VTS authority is appointed and legally empowered

+Assessments are an essential management tool to be used for verifying objective evidence of processes, to assess how successfully processes have been implemented, for judging the effectiveness of achieving any defined target levels, to provide evidence concerning reduction and elimination of problem areas.

+The following procedures provide competent authorities with guidelines for appointing and assessing a VTS.

 Step 1

-The entity seeking to be appointed as a VTS Authority submits a request to the Competent Authority.
+The entity seeking to be appointed as a VTS Authority submits a request to the competent authority.

-The entity needs to obtain the requirements from the Competent Authority.
+The requirements for appointment as a VTS authority should be made available by the competent authority.

-Prior to submission of an appointment request, it is recommended that the entity conducts their own internal check using the pre-audit documentation in ANNEX A.
+Prior to submission of an appointment request, it is recommended that the entity conducts their own internal check using the checklist in ANNEX A.

+The competent authority should ensure its national legislation provides for VTS in compliance with its SOLAS obligations.

+It is recognized that in many cases the entity is the competent authority

 Step 2

 The entity submits completed pre-audit documentation .

-The entity should ensure that the questionnaire and the supporting documentation are submitted in sufficient time to allow the Competent Authority to properly assess the submission.
+The entity should ensure that the checklist and the supporting documentation are submitted in sufficient time to allow the competent authority to properly assess the submission.

 Competent Authority evaluates pre-audit documentation

-The Competent Authority evaluates the questionnaire and the supporting documentation to ensure compatibility with IMO Resolution A.857 Guidelines for Vessel Traffic Services and conformance with IALA Recommendations and Guidelines and any additional requirements.
+The competent authority evaluates the checklist and the supporting documentation to ensure compatibility with IMO Resolution A.857 Guidelines for Vessel Traffic Services, conformance with IALA Recommendations and Guidelines, and any additional requirements.

 Does pre-audit documentation comply with the requirements?